rikedyp/documentation/language-reference-guide/docs/system-functions/ncopy.md

 ## Variant Options

-`⎕NCOPY` may be applied using the   Variant operator with the options Wildcard (the Principal option), IfExists, PreserveAttributes and ProcessCallback.
+`⎕NCOPY` may be applied using the   Variant operator with the options Wildcard (the Principal option), IfExists, PreserveAttributes and ProgressCallback.

 ## Wildcard Option (Boolean)